On the multiplicity formula for discrete automorphic representations of disconnected tori: Construction of the LLC for disconnected tori

-In fact, one can further the comparison between the rational points and the hypercohomology groups, and eventually obtain an isomorphism as twisted spaces between certain fibres of them over $a\in A$ (or $a^{-1}$).
-The remaining discussions of this section will not be used elsewhere in this work, but we include them for their own interest.
+In fact, the correspondence between rational points and hypercohomology can be sharpened, culminating in an isomorphism as $T(F)/(1-a)T(F)$-torsors between the relevant fibres over $a$ and $[z]^{-1}$.
+What follows in this section is not used elsewhere in the paper, but we present it for its intrinsic interest.

-First, we briefly recall the notion of twisted spaces and refer the reader to \cite{labesse2004stable} for more details.
-The definition we introduce below is equivalent to, but simpler (at least in this specific scenario) than, the one in loc. cit. \begin{defn} Let $G$ be a group and let $L$ be a space on which $G$ acts from both the left and the right.
-We write both the actions multiplicatively: $(x,\delta)\mapsto x\delta$ and $(\delta, x)\mapsto \delta x$, for $x \in G$ and $\delta \in L$.
-We say that $L$ is a $G$-twisted space if \begin{itemize} \item $L$ becomes a $G$-torsor under both the left and right actions, and \item The two actions commute: $(x\delta)y = x(\delta y)$ for $x, y \in G$ and $\delta \in L$. \end{itemize} \end{defn}

-We resume our discussion of the comparison.
-Fix $a \in A(F)^{[\phi],[z]}$.
-We recall from (\ref{SESgppullback}) that we have the following short exact sequence
+We resume our discussion with a fixed $a \in A(F)^{[\phi],[z]}$.
+We recall from~\eqref{SESgppullback} that we have the following short exact sequence